 File a Free Application for Federal Student Aid (FAFSA)

 Create an FSA ID to legally sign electronic federal student aid documents, including your FAFSA.
-The FSA ID replaces the Federal Student Aid PIN.
 To help you, follow the 6 easy steps provided on the "How to Create an FSA Aid" flyer.
 Parents of dependent students must apply for their own FSA ID.
 If your parent is unable to apply for a FSA ID, you must print the parent signature page and mail it to the address on the signature page.

-- Every year on January 1, the Free Application for Federal Student Aid (FAFSA) becomes available for the following academic year.
+Every year, the Free Application for Federal Student Aid (FAFSA) becomes available for the following academic year

 What does the priority filing date mean?
 Some aid programs are awarded based on the filing priority date.
 The earlier you apply the earlier you will be notified of your financial aid eligibility.